Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Antihistamines of the "old" and "new" generations

-What is the difference between the 1st, 2nd and 3rd generations of antihistamines
+What is the difference between 1st, 2nd and 3rd generation antihistamines

 Fundamentals of drug therapy

 There is such a substance - histamine.
-It is released during an allergic reaction and is responsible for the development of bad symptoms: from skin manifestations to very severe life-threatening reactions such as anaphylactic shock.
-This is why antiallergic drugs are called Antihistamines.
+It is released during an allergic reaction and is responsible for the development of bad symptoms, from skin manifestations to very severe life-threatening reactions, such as anaphylactic shock.
+That's why antiallergic drugs are called ANTIhistamines.

-They block histamine receptors and thereby stop the development of allergy symptoms.
+They block histamine receptors and thus stop the development of allergy symptoms.

-Depending on the type of reaction, antihistamines are prescribed in injections (for severe forms) and inside (for lighter forms).
-This is understandable: if we inject a drug using an intramuscular or intravenous injection, it instantly enters the bloodstream and starts working.
+Depending on the type of reaction, antihistamines are prescribed by injection (for severe forms) and orally (for milder ones).
+It is understandable: if we inject the drug with the help of an intramuscular or intravenous injection, it instantly enters the bloodstream and is included in the work.
 And if we drink this medicine, time must pass before the active substance is absorbed into the blood from the gastrointestinal tract.

-All medicines for allergies can be divided into several groups:
+All anti-allergy drugs can be divided into several groups:

 2. Medicines for the treatment of chronic allergic inflammation in the affected organ.